Skip to main content

 While we will not be able to investigate your specific incident, we will be able to track and monitor incidents.
 The information disclosed in informal reports helps alert the Board to sexual harassment occurring within the Tasmanian legal profession.
 Your report may help inform education and training or help us monitor hot spots of harassment.

-Formal Complaint
+Formal complaint

-You can also make a formal complaint against a practitioner, which is managed by the team via our regular complaints process, via our online complaints form:
+You can also make a formal complaint against a practitioner, which is managed by the team via our regular complaints process, via our online complaints form

 Make a complaint